Microsoft identity platform authentication protocols

 - Service to Service Calls with On-Behalf-Of Flow - Learn how to use OAuth 2.0 On-Behalf-Of flow for service to service calls.

-- SAML Protocol Reference - Learn about the Single Sign-On and Single Sign-out SAML profiles of Azure AD.
+- SAML Protocol Reference - Learn about the Single Sign-On and Single Sign-out SAML profiles of Microsoft identity platform.